Equal Employment Opportunity Policy

 RAND Corporation is a federal contractor subject to Executive Order 11246, Section 4212 of the Vietnam Era Veterans' Readjustment Assistance Act of 1974, as amended (VEVRAA) and Section 503 of the Rehabilitation Act of 1973, as amended (Section 503) and, as such, has developed and implemented Affirmative Action Plans to support our commitment to the principles of Equal Employment Opportunity.

-We will recruit, hire, train, and promote persons in all job titles, and ensure that all other personnel actions are administered, without regard to race, religious creed, color, national origin, ancestry, physical disability, mental disability, medical condition, genetic information, marital status, sex (including pregnancy; childbirth; and medical conditions related to pregnancy, childbirth, or breast feeding), sexual orientation, gender, gender identity, gender expression, age over 40, military or veteran status, or any other legally protected condition or characteristic when such conduct is prohibited by law and will ensure that all employment decisions are based only on valid job requirements.
+We will recruit, hire, train, and promote persons in all job titles, and ensure that all other personnel actions are administered, without regard to race, religion or creed, color, national origin or citizenship statusi, ancestry, physical disability, mental disability, medical condition, genetic information, marital status, sex (including pregnancy; childbirth; and medical conditions related to pregnancy, childbirth, or breast feeding), sexual orientation, gender, gender identity, gender expression, age over 40, military or veteran status, or any other legally protected condition or characteristic when such conduct is prohibited by law and will ensure that all employment decisions are based only on valid job requirements.

 We invite all individuals with disabilities and protected veterans to identify themselves to RAND pursuant to the administration of Section 503 the Rehabilitation Act of 1973, as amended (Section 503), and the affirmative action provisions of the Vietnam Era Veterans' Readjustment Assistance Act of 1974, as amended (VEVRAA).
 Whether you choose to so identify yourself is voluntary on your part.
 This information or refusal to provide it will not subject applicants or employees to any adverse treatment.